 Standard response immediately (i.e. first aid kit) becomes really crucial in the case of someone who has taken a major injury.
 Obstructive shock due to tension pneumothorax will kill people quickly if the tension pneumothorax is not recognized and dealt with.
 That’s why doctors and nurses need to be able to recognize the signs of lung injury — things like trouble breathing — and take quick action to go ahead and perform the procedure, if necessary.

-The lung needle decompression standards of manufacturing are ensured by our state-of-the cutting-edge manufacturing line.
-It has over 15,000 square metres of non-sterile workshops and 1,000 square metres of sterile spaces.
+Highest standards of manufacturing is guaranteed by our state of the cutting-edge manufacturing line.
+It lung needle decompression more than 15,000 square metres of non-sterile work areas and 1,000 square metres of sterile spaces.